What is agile product management?

 Benefits of agile product management

-Agile redefines the way product managers think about how to plan and build products.
+Agile redefines how product managers think about planning and building products.
 Traditionally, new customer experiences were planned, designed, implemented, and tested in a step-by-step way.
 This meant that new functionality was delivered sequentially.
 Once requirements were defined and handed off to the development team, it was difficult to make any changes.
 The failure rate of large-scale and lengthy software development projects drove the need for a more fluid approach.
 Teams needed a way to adapt to customer feedback and other learnings.